snoyberg/snoyman.com/content/posts/economic-argument-functional-programming.md

 * The person making the decision may not be paying attention to externalities that affect others
 * Acquisition of knowledge to make perfect decisions is expensive
     * Therefore: it's logical to make imperfect decisions from imperfect knowledge
-* When dealing with risks, risk averse people will often evaluate the downside to be far worse than the upside
+* When dealing with risks, risk averse people will often evaluate the downside to be far more important than the potential upside
 * Once you've paid for a fixed cost, it's a sunk cost, and you logically should never pay attention to it for analysis purposes again
     * However, there are reasons why people may end up still taking them into account
 * There are no economic needs, there are only wants, which should be valued objectively and quantitatively